 Alerts, Warnings, and Notifications

-Terrorist-related alerts, warnings, and notifications are produced by agencies at all levels of government and serve a variety of mission and organizational needs.
-There is no common form for writing an alert, warning, or notification, dissemination protocols vary, and methods and mechanisms for dissemination occur through a wide array of distribution channels.
 Because of its complexity and the number of agencies involved, there has been limited progress in addressing the need for a broader, better integrated system of alerts, warnings, and notifications.
-The PM-ISE, in coordination with its mission partners, is reviewing existing processes and developing alternative approaches for enhancing the alerts, warnings, and notifications process.
+This office, in coordination with its mission partners, is defining and developing a consistent AWN framework that leverages exchange standards for the ability to identify, access, share, and disseminate information.
 It is expected that alerts, warnings, and notifications will be a major focus area for the ISE over the next year.